Palm Springs to Joshua Tree Day Trip Itinerary

 World Famous Crochet Museum

-Right next to Art Queen is the World Famous Crochet Museum created by the owner of Art Queen.
+Right next to Art Queen is the World Famous Crochet Museum, created by the owner of Art Queen, Shari Elf.
 It’s just so cute, and you can even go inside!

 There’s really only space for one or two people at a time, but there was no one there when we went on a weekday morning.
-You may have a bit of a line on a busy weekend.
+You may need to wait in line on a busy weekend.

 The Station